CloudVistA/metadata-analytics/README.md

 __*The Cloud VISTA Data Program is a semantic web standards-driven approach to access, interfacing, security, and master data management for all Veteran  health information at web-scale*__

 The VA Health Information Systems Technology and Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the U.S. Department of Veterans Affairs integrated life-long clinical, business, and administrative information system which supports the care of 20 million veterans and operation of over 1200 VA hospitals and clinics nationwide.
-Today the VISTA sytems contain over 400-million patient-years of data, and continues to grow at a rate of over four million new lab tests, radiographs, and documents each day.
+The 130 VISTA systems in operation today contain over 400-million patient-years of data, and continue to grow at a rate of over four million new lab tests, radiographs, and documents each day.

-VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data-  has evolved organically over the past thirty-five years across 130 VISTA systems, is comprehensively exposed, enriched, and operationalized in a modern, secure, web-standard Linked Data model, allowing web-scale integration and semantic interoperability of all Veteran health data.
+VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past thirty-five years across 130 VISTA systems, but has never been comprehensively exposed in computable form.
+In the Cloud VISTA Data Program, the VISTA Data Model is comprehensively exposed, enriched, and operationalized in a modern, secure, web-standard data model, allowing integration and semantic interoperability of all Veteran health data at web-scale.

 ![vdp](https://github.com/vistadataproject/documents/blob/master/images/linked-data-evolution.png)